The Bed Sausage

-Rosa von Praunheim's The Bed Sausage (Die Bettwurst) is a German camp film from 1971 that became a cult film and was followed in 1975 by the sequel Berlin Bed Sausage.
+The Bed Sausage (Die Bettwurst) is a 1971 West German camp film directed by Rosa von Praunheim.
+It became a cult film and was followed in 1975 by the sequel Berlin Bed Sausage.

 The film was also shown in other European countries, but was never officially released in the United States.
 Nevertheless, it was occasionally shown at American art film festivals and in US art-house cinemas.

 Plot

 The title The Bed Sausage refers to a small neck pillow that Luzi gives Dietmar for their first Christmas together.
 Luzi and Dietmar meet in the port city of Kiel and fall in love.
 She is an older middle-class secretary; he is a casual crook and hustler from Berlin.
 Both comically striving to live the bourgeois rituals they learned from their upbringing and adopted from the media and blissful television comedies.
 After a night of love, he helps her vacuum the house.
 They celebrate Christmas together and their life seems to be the purest idyll - cheesy and carefree.
 Suddenly, old criminal friends of Dietmar arrive and kidnap Luzi to force Dietmar to do something crooked with them again.
 In the style of a film parody, Dietmar shoots one of the criminals on the beach and flees with Luzi in a small sports plane towards an uncertain future, but the couple is overjoyed to be together again.